 Are Brown Banded Cockroaches a Pest?

 This species of roach is a pest and not one you want in your home.
-Thankfully it’s not as common in the US as it once was, and it’s not a species of roach that I and other pest professionals come across too often.
+Thankfully, it’s not as common in the US as it once was, and it’s not a type of roach that I and other pest professionals come across too often.

 However, it can still be found in cities and is more likely to be a problem in apartment buildings and other multifamily dwellings.
 And just like other cockroaches, the brownbanded can carry and spread harmful bacteria such as Klebsiella pneumoniae, E. coli, and Salmonella that can cause diarrhea and gastroenteritis.

-Their feet and bodies pick up the harmful bacteria when crawling through filth and feces which contaminates your food and anywhere else they crawl on.
+Their feet and bodies pick up the harmful bacteria when crawling through filth and feces, which contaminates your food and anywhere else they crawl.
 They also leave behind their bacteria-filled feces.

 Overall, any species of roach is dangerous to have in the home as the skin they shed and the feces they leave behind can both trigger asthma and allergy attacks in some people.